 The problems here started before I’d even entered, and to be fair I’m not sure there’s that much the venue themselves can do about this.
 What am I talking about?
 COBBLES, the cobbled path to the accessible entrance was REALLY not fun for my back.
 Once we were in, the view from the accessible section was poor and we had to move around the section to near the toilets to be able to get a decent view.

 Utilita Arena Birmingham

 This may seem like a bit of a low ‘mean’ ranking.
-However, between the VERY dodgy looking accessible entrance (wheeling through a car park to wait outside an unlit entrance really isn’t fun), the fact there’s only ONE physically wheelchair entrance in an arena size venue, and the fact I had to battle with staff to be able to re enter to exit through that ONE accessible entrance, when it wasn’t well signposted in the first place, makes this ranking fair in my mind.
+However, between the VERY dodgy looking accessible entrance (wheeling through a car park to wait outside an unlit entrance really isn’t fun), the fact there’s was only ONE wheelchair accessible entrance pointed out in an arena size venue, and the fact I had to battle with staff to be able to re enter to exit through that ONE accessible entrance, when it wasn’t well signposted in the first place, makes this ranking fair in my mind.

 Ahh Alexandra Palace London, those of you who have read my review of this venue will know it’s not a nice review, and that’s all I’ll say.
 It would have been last in these rankings but for contact and a very lengthy email that was sent discussing the concerns I had raised and informing me about changes that had taken place since my visit.